 They are most often referred to by their distinctive headgear, the Green Beret, or simply as “SF.”
-The Army’s Special Forces are capable of a wide variety of missions, but were designed to be the premiere experts on unconventional warfare and foreign internal defense.
+The Army’s Special Forces are capable of a wide variety of missions but were designed to be the premier experts on unconventional warfare and foreign internal defense.

-To summarize, Special Operations Forces (SOF) is a generic term that you can use to refer to any and all special operations units.
-Special Forces is the title of a very specific unit, and is not a generic term for other units.
+To summarize, Special Operations Forces (SOF) is a generic term that you can use to refer to any special operations unit.
+Special Forces is the title of a very specific unit and is not a generic term for other units.
 If you don’t know what unit did something, refer to them as SOF or Special Operations.
 If you know for a fact that it was a unit from one of the seven Special Forces Groups, then refer to them as Special Forces.
 Simple enough… Right?

-This article originally appeared in The Havok Journal on 30 May 2015.
+This first appeared in The Havok Journal on May 30, 2015.

 Marty is a veteran of the 1st Ranger Battalion and Syracuse Recruiting Battalion, a former small business owner, and the author of Violence of Action: The Untold Stories of the 75th Ranger Regiment in the War on Terror (Blackside Publishing) as well as Ranger Knowledge: The Complete Study Guide (St. Martins Press).
 He is also the executive producer of the award-winning documentary Nomadic Veterans and the award-winning short-narrative Prisoner of War.
 He is currently working on his third book as well as pursuing a career in film and television.